Mod $\ell$ non-vanishing of self-dual Hecke $L$-values over CM fields and applications: Introduction

 \subsection{Notation}

 \begin{itemize} \item Throughout the paper, we fix totally real number field $F$.
 Let $D_F$, $O$ and $\BA$ respectively denote the absolute discriminant, the ring of integers and the ring of \adeles of $F$.
-Let $\BA_f$ denote the ring of finite \adeles of $F$.
+Let $\BA_f$ denote the ring of finite \adeles of $F$. {For a finite set of places $S$ of $F$, let $\BA^{(S)}\subset \BA$ denote the adele ring with the factors at $S$ omitted.} \item We also fix a totally imaginary quadratic extension $K/F$, and analogously define $D_K$, $O_K$ and $\BA_K$.
+Let $D_{K/F}$ denote the relative discriminant of $K/F$.